 Many shrines still exist today located in the foothills, tops of mountains or in sacred groves of ancient oak trees.
 Wherever there was a general place to worship, images of Perun could be found.
 Quite often, sacrifices of animals were held as well in offerings to the god.
 In addition to the oak tree, the day of Thursday and the metal tin were also associated with Perun.

 The Rise of Christianity

 Like all myths generated by the Greeks, Slavs, Romans and those living in Europe, the arrival of Christianity dampened the worship of these pagan gods over time.
 As part of the process, the Eastern Orthodox Church actually incorporated elements of Perun into a new Christian saint, Elijah the Thunderer who was a combination of Perun and Elijah, the prophet in the Old Testament.
 Elijah the Thunderer is described as riding a flaming chariot through heaven which is a close approximation of the old Slavic myth.

-For Slavs in the western part of Europe, St. Michael the Archangel acted as a suitable replacement for Perun as a commander of heavenly armies that conquered and vanquished the Devil.
-By incorporating some of the Slavic mythology particularly that of Perun, both of the large Christian churches managed to bring in the Slavs to their faith.
+For Slavs in the western part of Europe, St. Michael the Archangel acted as a suitable replacement as a commander of heavenly armies that conquered and vanquished the Devil.
+By incorporating some of the Slavic mythology, both Catholic and Orthodox churches managed to bring in the Slavs to their faith.

-Today, the rich, Slavic mythology that describes Perun and the Slav gods consists of rich, fertile stories of great struggle and ultimate triumph similar in fashion to the Norse and Greek gods as well.
+Today, the rich, Slavic mythology that describes Perun and the Slavic gods consist of rich, fertile stories of great struggle and ultimate triumph.